 There are a few potential factors that remain constant as to why opiate abuse is on the rise.
 One theory from NIDA is that “they include drastic increases in the number of prescriptions written and dispensed, greater social acceptability for using medications for different purposes, and aggressive marketing by pharmaceutical companies.
 These factors together have helped create the broad ‘environmental availability’ of prescription medications in general and opioid analgesics in particular.”

 An addiction to opiates is a very serious problem that can be best treated in an inpatient rehabilitation setting.
 Medical detoxification is often necessary to deal with them to help individuals get through the physical withdrawal.
 A detox may be paired with medication-assisted therapy can help as well to make withdrawals easier to handle.
-Medical detox is just the first step in the healing process and should be followed up by inpatient care that is tailored to the person’s individual needs.
+Medical detox and opiate treatment is just the first step in the healing process and should be followed up by inpatient care that is tailored to the person’s individual needs.